cabforum/smime/SBR.md

 For RSA key pairs the CA SHALL:

-* Ensure that the modulus size, when encoded, is at least 2048 bits, and;
+* Ensure that the modulus size, when encoded, is at least 2048 bits; and
 * Ensure that the modulus size, in bits, is evenly divisible by 8.

 For ECDSA key pairs, the CA SHALL:

-* Ensure that the key represents a valid point on the NIST P-256, NIST P-384 or NIST P-521 elliptic curve.
+* Ensure that the key represents a valid point on the NIST P-256, NIST P-384, or NIST P-521 elliptic curve.

 For EdDSA key pairs, the CA SHALL: